Onboarding for International Doctoral Candidates

 - have a master's degree from a non-German university and move/have moved to Germany to pursue a full doctorate at TUM (no guest doctorate);

-- have started their stay in Germany/at TUM in the summer semester 2024 or in the winter semester 2024/25 up to and including 31 October 2024;
+- have preferably started their stay in Germany/at TUM in the summer semester 2025 or in the winter semester 2025/26;

-- provide a supervision confirmation from a doctoral supervisor at TUM in the form of the signed Supervisor Confirmation Form.
+- provide a supervision confirmation from a doctoral supervisor at TUM in the form of the signed Supervisor Confirmation Form (available on the registration page here).

-By registering for the program, you confirm that you meet the eligibility criteria.
+Registering for the program confirms that you meet the eligibility criteria.

-Please note that the TUM-GS Onboarding Program is for doctoral candidates who have already obtained a supervision confirmation from a doctoral supervisor at TUM at the time of program registration.
-Applicants who have not yet found a doctoral supervisor at TUM are not eligible for program participation.
+Please note that the TUM-GS Onboarding course is for doctoral candidates who have already obtained a supervision confirmation from a doctoral supervisor at TUM at the time of course registration.
+Applicants who have not yet found a doctoral supervisor at TUM are not eligible for participation.

 What Else?

-Upon availability and request, TUM doctoral candidates based at TUM Campus Heilbronn or TUM Campus Straubing may receive accommodation support near TUM Campus Garching-Forschungszentrum for participation in the Orientation Day and subsequent intercultural training kick-off day.
+- Upon availability and request, TUM doctoral candidates based at TUM Campus Heilbronn or TUM Campus Straubing may receive accommodation support near TUM Campus Garching-Forschungszentrum for participation in the three-day intercultural training.

-There are 23 spots available for the TUM-GS Onboarding Program in the winter semester of 2024/25.
-Places will be assigned based on eligibility and on the chronological order of application.
+- There are 21 spots available for the TUM-GS Onboarding course.
+Places will be assigned based on eligibility and the chronological order of application.

-The entire TUM Graduate School Onboarding Program will take place in English.
+- The entire TUM Graduate School Onboarding course will take place in English.